jeasinema/MV3D/src/doc/readme_20170827_next.txt

 20. consider add a truncer to remove empty anchors(using inside_inds)

 !!! batch size rewrite!
-NO
+OK
 -> 20170905
 e.g.
 top_cls_loss -> to compatible with original version, this is the target for optimize